What to Expect

 Additional favorite supplements:

 “The liver is where the body stores many vitamins and minerals, so beef liver is naturally rich in vitamin A, B12, Copper, Folate, Riboflavin, Hyaluronic Acid, and many other nutrients.
 These capsules also contain 8 out of the 9 essential amino acids, making it beneficial for tissue repair and protein synthesis.”
+Since taking beef liver capsules routinely, I have noticed better effects in my hair than biotin.
+Highly recommend.

 For general health, it is recommended you drink about a gallon of water a day (this keeps you hydrated and helps flush toxins out from your body).
 For example, if you use a 32oz Hydroflask, it is recommended you fill and consume it at least 4x daily.
 Or about 7½ standard 16.9oz water bottles.